PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/user-components-compiler.rst

 The |UserComponents|_ are configured in ``*.components`` files and used by the |SceneEditor|_.
 It is a concept of |PhaserEditor|_, not Phaser_.
 So we use the same |SceneEditor|_ philosophy, it compiles our custom configurations into plain, readable, fully Phaser_ compatible code.

-Following, look how an **HorizontalMove** component is compiled into JavaScript.
+Following, look at how an **HorizontalMove** component is compiled into JavaScript.

 The component information: